Download Residential School Statement Of PurposeFile Size: 1.41 MB

 The Forest School area allows pupils to explore, play and discover.
 The aim of the area is to help shape the resilience, confidence and self-esteem of pupils through hands on learning experiences.
 The Forest School has been a benefit to pupils as they are given opportunities to further improve social skills, problem solving abilities and team working.
 The development of these skills and qualities have cascaded into other areas of pupils’ school life, as well as their personal life, allowing them to grow, flourish and thrive.

 Transitioning to further education, training or employment is made easier for Year 11 leavers with the support of our staff team.
 Working with students and their families, staff facilitate Independent Careers Advice and Guidance to help them make informed choices about their future aspirations.
-Furthermore, with the help and support of Mr Lenahan, Mr Moore, Mr Jones and class staff, the students create a plan for their post-16 education.
+Furthermore, with the help and support of staff, the students create a plan for their post-16 education.

 If a student decides to attend an external post-16 provider, we will also contact the SEN coordinator to ensure that they are informed of any special arrangements or support that needs to be in place for the student.
 We will also ensure that all relevant supporting documents are shared to help with the transition to support the provider and student.

-To further increase the opportunities and successful outcomes of our students, we have launched our 16-19 Centre, which offers additional opportunities for pupils at our school site.
+To further increase the opportunities and successful outcomes of our students, we have our 16-19 Centre, which offers additional opportunities for pupils at our school site.
 From Year 11, pupils access taster sessions to help them discover their interests and plan their next steps with confidence and interest.

-Upon starting at the 16 – 19 Centre, each student will experience a carousel of vocational and academic taster courses during the first half term.
-The highly equipped learning environment incorporates a range of resources to support progressive and specialist qualifications, mirrors a work environment and is managed by experienced staff.
-This includes a fully functioning kitchen to support catering qualifications; a mini-salon for hair, beauty and customer care qualifications; motor vehicle and construction areas to support related vocational qualifications; subject specific classrooms and designated teaching areas; and an independent living area to simulate a home environment and to support the learning of life skills.
+The highly equipped learning centre, which incorporates a range of resources to support progressive and specialist qualifications, mirrors a work environment and is managed by experienced staff.
+This includes a fully functioning kitchen that supports catering qualifications; a salon for hair, beauty and customer care qualifications; motor vehicle and construction areas to support related vocational qualifications; subject specialist classrooms and designated teaching areas, as well as access to the main school site for

 In addition, all students will have access to: